Abreu scores on Davis wild pitch, White Sox beat Royals 4-3

 Royals: INF Adalberto Mondesi (strained right oblique) was 2 for 3 as a DH on Saturday in his injury rehabilitation assignment with Double-A Northwest Arkansas.
 Mondesi was hurt in the final spring training game. … RHP Kyle Zimmer (strained left trapezius) retired five of six batters, throwing 24 pitches, in his second rehab outing with Triple-A Omaha on Saturday.

-White Sox: OF Adam Engel (right hamstring strain) is close to heading out on a rehab assignment, according to manager Tony La Russa.
+White Sox: OF Adam Engel (right hamstring strain) is close to heading out on a rehab assignment, according to La Russa.
 “I’ve been watching a lot of his workouts and he certainly is looking more like himself,” La Russa said.
 “As far as getting back to 100%, he’s getting very close.”

 UP NEXT